SSWConsulting/SSW.Rules.Content/rules/bicep-do-you-use-user-defined-data-types/rule.md

 ```

 :::bad
-Bad example - Relying on parameter prefixes and order leads to unclear code, high complexity, and increased maintenance effort.
+Bad example - Relying on parameter prefixes and order leads to unclear code, high complexity, and increased maintenance effort
 :::

 ``` bicep